Billy Miller (actor): Career

 In 2011, he was nominated a second time in the Outstanding Supporting Actor category for the same role.
 Miller also appears, as himself, in an independent film titled Remembering Nigel, which premiered at the Paso Robles Digital Film Festival on November 25, 2009.

-In August 2012, it was confirmed that Miller would be appearing in primetime as a recurring cast member on the CW Network’s thriller Ringer.
+In August 2012, it was announced Miller would be appearing in primetime as a recurring cast member on The CW's Ringer.
 Miller was also cast as Gabe Watson in the Lifetime made-for-TV movie Fatal Honeymoon.
+In November 2013, it was announced Miller would depart the role of Billy; Miller's predecessor David Tom was named as his successor in the role.
+Miller called his decision to leave the role the "hardest thing" he had ever done.

 On September 2, 2014, General Hospital executive producer Frank Valentini announced on Twitter that Miller would join the cast as Jason Morgan.
 In March 2018, for his portrayal of Jason, Miller earned a nomination for Outstanding Lead Actor.
 In 2017, with the return of Steve Burton to the role of Jason, Miller's casting was retconned to that of his twin, Drew Cain.
 In July 2019, Miller announced his exit from the soap.